PrabhatGhm7/Kinect-Skeletal-tracking/README.md

-# Glowing Skeleton
+# Kinect Skeletal tracking

 ## Description

-The **Glowing Skeleton** is a real-time interactive Python application that uses a combination of OpenCV, MediaPipe, and Pygame to detect and animate a glowing skeleton with face landmarks.
+The **Kinect Skeletal tracking** is a real-time interactive Python application that uses a combination of OpenCV, MediaPipe, and Pygame to detect and animate a glowing skeleton with face landmarks.
 This application captures the video feed from a webcam, detects human pose landmarks and facial landmarks, and visualizes them with a glowing effect in an animated skeleton form on the screen.

 ## Features
 - **Pose Detection**: Uses MediaPipe to detect the human body pose and draw key body points and connections (e.g., head, shoulders, elbows, knees, ankles).